 Where can you eat in Nice in the middle of the afternoon

 Many restaurants in Nice shut down in the afternoon.
 It can be quite annoying, but when you understand there really is a lull in patrons in the afternoon you can understand.
 But that doesn’t help when you’ve just arrived and you are starving.
 But don’t worry.
 There are a variety of areas where you are bound to find a restaurant open.

 Otherwise, head to Zone Pietonne, the pedestrian street, off Place Massena.
-You’ll find a number of restaurants there that are open all throughout the day.
+You’ll find a number of restaurants open all throughout the day.
 The same goes for the restaurants on the Cours Saleya (market street).
 You’ll find quite a few open.
 Again, it may not be haut cuisine, but your stomach will be satisfied.